April 27, 2026 By Liz Hunt

 Is a traditional loan right for your business?

-Traditional loans are valuable funding sources if you qualify.
-Their higher loan amounts and longer repayment terms can help you affordably achieve your business goals.
-Although the application process for a traditional loan can be time-consuming, it’s faster with SmartBiz®.
-Check now to see if you pre-qualify based on your finances.
+SBA loans may be a valuable funding source if you qualify.
+Their higher loan amounts and longer repayment terms may help you affordably achieve your business goals.
+See if you pre-qualify with SmartBiz Bank® today.

 FAQs

-What are the typical requirements for a traditional loan?
+What are the requirements to qualify for a traditional loan?

-How long does it take to get approved for a traditional loan?
+How long does it take to get approved for a traditional business loan?